sleepdiary/core/README.md

 * [Sleep as Android](src/SleepAsAndroid/)
 * [Sleepmeter](src/Sleepmeter/)

-The example code includes the ability to translate these all to and from [Standard format](src/Standard).
+The example code can translate these formats to and from [Standard format](src/Standard), which provides a standard interface for common functionality.

 ## JavaScript library